Richard Strauss Sheet Music and Biography

-He is famous for his opera’s and is said to have succeeded Robert Wagner and Franz Liszt.
+He is famous for his operas and is said to have succeeded Richard Wagner and Franz Liszt.

-His father was a horn player whose talent was passed onto his son demonstrated in his horn concertos.
+His father was a horn player whose talent was passed onto his son which we can be seen in his horn concertos.

 Life & Career

 Strauss started his career at the age of six and it continued until his death at the age of eighty-five.
 By the age of eighteen, he had composed one hundred and forty works.

 Wagner’s music hugely impacted and influenced Strauss.
 He heard his first Wagner operas at the age of ten but his father forbid him from studying them.
 It wasn’t until he was sixteen that he was able to get hold of a Wagner score.

 Another composer who was to influence Strauss was Joseph Ritter encouraging Strauss to write tone poems.

 In 1894 he married soprano Pauline de Ahna and although she was known for her eccentricity and being difficult their marriage was a happy one.